About Promise Pipeline

 Promise Pipeline operationalizes this theory for real-world accountability.
 The universal promise schema — with polarity, scope, origin, verification, and dependency edges — captures the structural reality of how commitments work and fail.

 Promise Pipeline's empirical research has extended Burgess's framework into domains it was never tested in.
-The verification paradox — that networks which verify more intensely surface more problems — was discovered by applying Promise Theory to 85,000+ institutional commitments across the IMF, World Bank, EPA, and Global Fund.
+The verification paradox — that networks which verify more intensely surface more problems — was discovered by applying Promise Theory to 129,000+ institutional commitments across the IMF, World Bank, Freedom House, World Governance Indicators, Global Fund, and EPA.
 The composting/computing framework classifies promise dynamics by their Weibull shape parameter: promises with robust verification follow self-correcting trajectories (computing), while promises with weak or absent verification stagnate and decay (composting).
 These findings are published on SSRN (ID 6444080).

 The Project